Under construction

 Letters

-One of the best ways to reach lapsed parishioners is with a direct, personal invitation in the form of a letter.
+One of the best ways to reach parishioners who have been away from the parish is with a direct, personal invitation in the form of a letter.
 Below, you’ll find a few options for letters you can use as a template.

 Choose the letter that will best resonate with your community, and copy the text of that document onto your parish letterhead.
 Feel free to personalize the content, and be sure to edit the custom fields so they contain the correct information!

 Mail a letter to each person on the outreach list you discerned above.
-These invitations can also be sent via email, but in general, a physical letter will be most impactful.
+These invitations can also be sent via email, but in general, a physical letter will be more impactful.

 Phone Calling

-Having a conversation on the phone with each invitee will take time, but it is by far the most personal way to engage your fallen-away parishioners.
-This is because it creates the opportunity for two-way communication.
-On a call, you can find out why they haven’t been active at the parish and how they might need your prayers or other support.
+Having a conversation on the phone with each person will take time, but it is by far the most personal and effective way to connect with parishioners who have been away from the parish.
+An in-person conversation or phone call creates the opportunity for two-way communication.
+This provides an opportunity to find out why they haven’t been active at the parish and how they might need your prayers or other support.
 You may then respond appropriately to what they share, making them feel heard and welcomed as a member of your parish community.

 Phone Calling